vectorgrp/sil-kit-adapters-qemu/README.rst

 Ethernet Demo
 -------------

-The aim of this demo is to showcase a simple adapter forwarding ethernet trafic from and to the QEMU image through Vector SIL Kit.
+The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to the QEMU image through Vector SIL Kit.
 Traffic being exchanged are ping (ICMP) requests, and the answering device replies only to them.

-This demo is further explained in `eth/README.rst<eth/README.rst>`_
+This demo is further explained in `README.rst <eth/README.rst>`_ found in folder eth.

 Time Sync Plugin
 ----------------------------